 “They’re very curious what Gabriel [Ba, illustrator] and I are doing next.
 We always send them the new comics.
 They really want to know what’s happening.”

-Watch the trailer for the first season of The Umbrella Academy below.
+Watch the official announcement for The Umbrella Academy’s second season below.

 The Umbrella Academy is now available to stream worldwide on Netflix.